Digitalbradley/adbrain-legal/extension/docs/refactoring/old/codebase_understanding_and_next_steps.md

 ## Current State of the Validate Feed Functionality

 The Validate Feed button functionality is currently not working correctly.
-When clicked, it should trigger validation of the feed data and display the results in a floating panel, but this is not happening consistently.
+When clicked, it should trigger validation of the feed data and display the results in the validation history tab which you can see in the html.

 ### Issues Identified

-1. **Panel Display Mechanism**: The validation process is being triggered correctly, but the results are not being displayed to the user in a floating panel.
+1. **Panel Display Mechanism**: The validation process is being triggered correctly, but the results are not being displayed to the user the history tab.
 2. **ValidationPanelManager Initialization**: The `ValidationPanelManager` class may not be properly initialized or available when needed.
 3. **Fallback Mechanism**: The system falls back to the `createDirectValidationPanel` method in `ValidationUIManager`, but this fallback may not be working correctly.
 4. **Direct Validation Module**: A standalone implementation exists in `direct_validation.js` that should work independently, but it has some issues.